 "In terms of treatment, as a dietitian I always like to say food first!
 Nutrition, changes in lifestyle, stress management, changes in exercise and good sleep habits have all been shown to help with the management of irritable bowel syndrome," Hardy says.
 "If this is inadequate or your symptoms are severe, medication may be appropriate as well."

-Harvard Health Publishing notes the following as common medications for IBS sufferers:
+Harvard Health Publishing notes the following as common medications for managing IBS:

 - Pain-reducing agents, including amitriptyline and desipramine